Choose the Right Life Insurance Beneficiary: What You Need to Know

 Trusts

-A revocable trust allows the grantor to make changes at any time before death, while an irrevocable trust can’t be changed once in existence.
+A revocable trust allows the grantor to make changes at any time before death, while an irrevocable trust cannot be changed once it is in existence.

 Charities